Environmental impact of wind power: Gravity tripod

 Gravity tripod foundations are used in transitional depth applications (10–40 m) and consist of two heavy concrete structures connected by three legs, one structure sitting on the seabed while the other is above the water.
-As of 2013, no offshore windfarms are currently using this foundation.
+As of 2013, no offshore windfarms were using this foundation.
 The environmental concerns are identical to those of gravity foundations, though the scouring effect may be less significant depending on the design.

 Floating structure

 Floating structure foundations are used in deep depth applications (40–900 m) and consist of a balanced floating structure moored to the seabed with fixed cables.
 The floating structure may be stabilized using buoyancy, the mooring lines, or a ballast.
 The mooring lines may cause minor scouring or a potential for collision.
-Transmission lines also produce an electromagnetic field that may be harmful to some marine organisms.